 The Hotel Zone has a nice stretch of public beach, but it’s mostly a DIY affair.
 There are only a couple of beachfront establishments, and they aren’t very good, to be honest.

 Our only gripe was the lack of options for restaurants and bars that aren’t exclusively for hotel guests.
 This is improving, though, so that’s good news for prospective residents.

 If you’re staying in Las Glorias (the south part of the hotel zone), it’s just a five-minute walk across the highway to Versalles, where you can find many of the best restaurants in the city.
 More on that below!

-Many digital nomads will tell you that Versalles is hands down the best neighborhood in Puerto Vallarta to live in.
-It’s located on the other side of the highway at the southern end of the Hotel Zone.
+Many digital nomads will tell you that Versalles is hands down the best neighborhood in Puerto Vallarta to live in, and Lora just bought an apartment there!

 Once a quiet, mostly residential ‘hood, Versalles has blown up in recent years.
-It has become somewhat of a foodie mecca in Puerto Vallarta with some of the best restaurants.
+It has become somewhat of a foodie mecca in Puerto Vallarta with some of the city’s top-rated restaurants.

 All that delicious food must smell great because a bunch of people have moved in recently.
 New condo developments are going up all over, too.
 As such, this is not the area for you if construction noise drives you mad.

 I have lots of friends who call this area home, and I’ve stayed there for a few weeks at a time.
 It’s definitely on our short list of the best places to live in PV.